bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dennis.md

 6. Proposed a new proof for the fundamental theorem of algebra
 7. Introduced the Dennis-Jurisich bases for vertex-transitive graphs

 Born 11 April 1905, Gainsville, Florida, USA.
-Died 12 May1977, Switzerland.
+Died 12 May 1977, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dennis/)